 Syed et al. (2017) conducted a systematic literature review to describe existing information on social isolation and loneliness of older adults living in urban areas in Western societies.
 The authors included 19 articles.
 The studies analyzed in this review suggest that immediate family members, especially adult children, are the primary source of social support for Chinese immigrant families who value traditional Chinese cultural values and have positive familial relationships.
 Ethnic-enclave neighborhoods, such as "Chinatowns" with Chinese symbols, can also increase affiliation with one's community.
 Chinese-speaking professionals in the social service sector can encourage Chinese older adults to access community and health services.
 Some Chinese older adults who live alone may prefer it, while others may be vulnerable to social isolation and loneliness.
 Extended social networks and financial security can be helpful in these situations.
-Chinese older women living alone are particularly vulnerable to social isolation and loneliness in ethnic-minority older adults in Western communities.
+Chinese older women living alone are particularly vulnerable to social isolation and loneliness compared to those living with others.
+The review suggests that the age-friendly approach could address social isolation and loneliness in ethnic-minority older adults in Western communities.
 Future research, policy, and practice should focus on this issue, including more comparisons across gender-specific outcomes.